-Logging Player Counts to Database
+Logging Player Counts to Database·

 Measure module gives you a very simple but flexible solution to implement your own logging.
-As all tools on this site, it has a bit techie approach, so you dont get any charts and GUI's, but I beleive it gives you the most flexible way logging: you can define a database connection and use your own SQL queries to insert collect data exactly how you need that.
+As all tools on this site, it has a bit techie approach, so you don’t get any charts and GUI’s, but I beleive it gives you the most flexible way logging: you can define a database connection and use your custom SQL queries to insert collect data exactly how you need that.
 This allows you to integrate with your existing system and also to use collected data in your own charting solution later.

-Install the Measure module from the toolbox
+Install the Measure module

 The Measure module is a single jar file that you can download from the toolbox.
 Copy the

 lib directory of your Wowza installation (e.g.

 /usr/local/share/WowzaStreamingEngine/lib) where you can find all the other jar files.
 Putting this file there will automatically include in on the classpath where Wowza can load the module if any application refers to it.

 If you copied the jar file to the right place and added it to your

 Application.xml (comes later), you should see this line in your logs: